Options & Costs

 You can either mount a tremolo or a fixed bridge and can choose from a range of brands and finishes for the tuners and other hardware.

-The cost for the Advanced Electric starts at $2,950, which includes high quality pickups and hardware from Gotoh Japan.
+The cost includes high quality pickups and hardware from Gotoh Japan.
 If you would like another brand of pickups or hardware we can adjust the price to cover any additional cost.

 Build a truly custom electric guitar exactly the way you want it.

 The Custom Electric option is built from scratch, you will start with the raw timbers and transform them into the guitar of your dreams over the 2-1/2 weeks.
-You can choose the timbers, the shape, the style of hardware, you can even make your own pickups on our pickup winding machine.
+You can choose the timbers, the shape and the style of hardware.

 You will begin by designing your guitar and making a plan.
 You can start with a classic shape or design your own shape.
 We will guide you through the design process and explain any important principles of guitar design that you need to consider so that the finished guitar plays and sounds great.
-You can choose from a bolt-on, through-body or set neck, tremolo or fixed bridge and any number of combinations of pickups and controls.
+You can choose from a tremolo or fixed bridge and any number of combinations of pickups and controls.

 Once you have your guitar planned out you will cut, route and and shape the body using a range of electric and hand tools.
 You’ll make a fingerboard and neck, install a truss rod and frets.
 After the body and neck are made you’ll assemble the guitar, solder the pickups and wiring and then install the hardware and set it up.